 Yes, Nevada courts recognize the HGN as evidence of whether a driver is under the influence.
 In the case State, Dept. of Motor Vehicles and Public Safety v.
 McLeod, the Nevada Supreme Court held that the arresting officer was correct to administer an HGN test on a driver even though he had a head injury; the Court reasoned that because the driver smelled of alcohol and had bloodshot eyes, the officer had sufficient cause to believe the driver was under the influence and was therefore justified in administering the HGN Test.2

-10) Is the Horizontal Gaze Nystagmus Test the only field sobriety test in Nevada DUI cases?
+10) Is it the only field sobriety test?

 Most significantly, note that getting arrested for DUI does not necessarily mean the driver will ultimately be convicted.
 Even if the suspect failed the HGN Test and/or other field sobriety tests, it still may be possible to show that the prosecutor lacks sufficient evidence to prove guilt beyond a reasonable doubt.